openstack/nova-specs/README.rst

 The layout of this repository is::

   specs/<release>/
-    approved/
-    implemented/

-Specifications are proposed for a given release by adding it to the `approved` directory and posting it for review.
-Once a given spec has been fully implemented in a release, it can be moved to the `implemented` directory.
-This provides an easy view of what was actually implemented in a given release.
-What remains in the `approved` directory will provide historical record of specs we approved but were not fully implemented.

 You can find an example spec in `doc/source/specs/template.rst`.

+Specifications are proposed for a given release by adding them to the `specs/<release>` directory and posting it for review.
+The implementation status of a blueprint for a given release can be found by looking at the blueprint in launchpad.
+Not all approved blueprints will get fully implemented.

 Specifications have to be re-proposed for every release.
 The review may be quick, but even if something was previously approved, it should be re-reviewed